smorad/um_cisc_7026/lecture_7_convolution.typ

   A standard way to transform signals is *convolution* #pause

-  Convolution is translation equivariant and can be local ]
+  Convolution is translation equivariant and local
+]